 In preparation.
-(With Donna Jo Napoli) Physical and neurological factors in types of symmetry in Italian Sign Language.
+(With Donna Jo Napoli) Articulatory factors in types of symmetry in Italian Sign Language.

-To appear.
-(With Donna Jo Napoli and Rebecca Wright) The linguistic role of articulatory ease, with a focus on sign languages.
-Language.
+2014.
+(With Donna Jo Napoli and Rebecca Wright) On the linguistic effects of articulatory ease, with a focus on sign languages.
+Language 90(2).

 2012.
 (With K. David Harrison, Rachel Killackey, Kathryn Montemurro, and Peter Nilsson) The Tuvan Machine Translation Project. [ website ].

 2012.
 (With K. David Harrison) Discovering new vowel harmony patterns using a pairwise statistical model.
 Poster presented at the 20th Manchester Phonology Meeting, University of Manchester. [ PDF (handout/mini-paper) ] [ PDF (poster) ]